 Retrain your mind to enjoy the opportunity you’ve been given.
 For example, instead of thinking,

-“There are going to find out you have no idea what your doing and fire you” think to yourself, “Everyone feels this way, its natural and I got this.
+“There are going to find out you have no idea what you’re doing and fire you,” think to yourself, “Everyone feels this way, it’s natural and I got this.
 You might not know everything, but you can learn, the company chose you for a reason.